-Next up, we have “Baltimore” by Randy Newman, a song that a few other artists have covered, such as Nina Simone, but the songwriter performed his own version, too.
+Next up, we have “Baltimore,” a song that a few other artists have covered, such as Nina Simone, but for this list, we’ll discuss the songwriter’s own version.

-As the band was passing through Silver Spring, Maryland, Nicks became obsessed with the name.
+As the band was passing through Silver Spring, Maryland, Nicks became charmed with the name.
 She thought it sounded mystical and represented all she wished for in her relationship.

 Though Fleetwood Mac only performed the song live during the 1976 and 1977 tours, the song lived on in other artists.
-Tori Amos grew up in Silver Spring and performed her own version live for most of her career.
+Tori Amos, who grew up in Silver Spring, performed her own version live for most of her career.

-Vonda Shepard is a singer-songwriter best known for performing the theme song for Ally McBeal, along with appearing on the show often.
+Singer-songwriter Vonda Shepard is best known for performing the theme song for Ally McBeal, along with appearing on the show often.
 “Maryland” is the opening track on her 1996 album It’s Good Eve.

 The song, and much of the album, address how Shepard felt as a daughter whose single father was raising her.

-All Time Low is a pop-punk band founded in Towson, Maryland.
-With roots in the state, it’s no surprise that one of their fan-favorite songs, “Six Feet Under the Stars,” has origins there.
+Pop-punk band All Time Low was founded in Towson, Maryland.
+With roots in the state, it’s no surprise that one of their fan-favorite songs, “Six Feet Under The Stars,” has origins there.

-Frank Zappa was a musician known for improvisation, experiments, and satire.
-A lot of his music sounds unlike anything you’d ever hear on the radio, and “What’s New in Baltimore?” is one of those songs.
+American musician Frank Zappa was for improvisation, experiments, and satire.
+A lot of his music sounds unlike anything you’d ever hear on the radio, and “What’s New In Baltimore?” is one of those songs.

 The opening instrumentals are beautiful, with tinkling keys and wonderful harmonies.
 Those instruments play for two minutes before the guitar takes the spotlight.

-The music sounds powerful, so, knowing the title, residents of Baltimore might get a rush.
-Since there are no vocals, there’s no story behind the song.
+The mix of sounds is powerful, so knowing the title, residents of Baltimore might get a rush.
+Since there are no vocals, there’s really no story behind the song.
 Just sit back and enjoy the music.

-This novelty song “Maryland” by Colt Ford is a hit because everyone loves to get pumped up before a big game.
+Our next song, “Maryland,” is a novelty piece by Colt Ford.
+It is quite a hit because everyone loves to get pumped up before a big game.